Idaho Statistical Analysis Center

 Study of School Resource Officers

-The grant was awarded under BJS’s State Justice Statistics (SJS) program, a competitive federal research grant aimed at enhancing states’ capacity to develop and carry out innovative and timely justice system research projects.
+The grant was awarded under BJS’s State Justice Statistics (SJS) program, a competitive federal research grant to enhance states’ capacity to develop and carry out innovative and timely justice system research projects.
 Only state Statistical Analysis Centers are eligible for funding under the SJS program, positioning ISAC as the only entity in Idaho eligible for this funding.
-2023 marks the seventh straight year ISAC has earned an SJS award; ISAC has received SJS awards 23 of the last 24 years.
+2023 marks the seventh straight year ISAC has earned an SJS award; ISAC has received SJS awards in 23 of the last 24 years.
 Historically, the SJS program funds between 30 and 40 research proposals per year.

 Douglas Yearwood National Publication Awards

 ISAC has been awarded two 2023 Douglas Yearwood National Publication Awards from the Justice Research and Statistics Association (JRSA; now the Justice Information Resource Network).
-JRSA awards four Yearwood Awards annually in recognition of outstanding communication of research by Statistical Analysis Centers (SACs).
-The awards are broken into two divisions based on SAC staff size (small SACs have 1-4 employees; large SACs have 5 or more employees), and two awards are made in each division (one for statistical/management reports, and one for policy/research reports).
+JRSA awards four Yearwood Awards annually in recognition of outstanding research communication by Statistical Analysis Centers (SACs).
+The awards are broken into two divisions based on SAC staff size (small SACs have 1-4 employees; large SACs have five or more employees), and two awards are made in each division (one for statistical/management reports and one for policy/research reports).

 ISAC swept the Small SAC division.
 Crime Victimization in Idaho: An Overview of Available Data won for Best Statistical/Management Report by a Small SAC, while Offending Patterns Among Domestic Violence Offenders in Idaho won for Best Research/Policy Report by a Small SAC.
 As part of the award ceremony, ISAC made short presentations on each of these reports to a national audience at the 2023 Symposium on Justice Information Technology, Policy, Research, and Practice hosted by SEARCH, JRSA, and the National Criminal Justice Association held during the last week of July 2023 in Long Beach, CA.